tensorflow/tensorboard/tensorboard/plugins/pr_curve/http_api.md

-# Precision—Recall Curve plugin HTTP API
+# Precision—Recall Curve Plugin HTTP API

 The plugin name is `pr_curves`, so all its routes are under `/data/plugin/pr_curves`.